Hormonal Imbalance Quiz | Life-Saving or Dangerous?

 There are many websites online offering “hormonal imbalance quizzes” that allow a user to share symptoms they're experiencing and receive a diagnosis.
 Many of these sites and apps also sell services and products to resolve the supposed hormonal imbalance.

-But are online quizzes for hormonal imbalance legitimate, or is this a scam?
+But do online quizzes for hormonal imbalance work?
 Can you really diagnose medical conditions based on symptoms alone?
 Which hormones should be tested if an imbalance is suspected?
-And are health influencers getting rich off the pain of people suffering from hormone problems?
+And what was our experience testing a hormonal imbalance quiz?

 In this article we'll answer all of these questions and more, as we share our concerns about online hormonal imbalance quizzes and the potential for misleading health information.